ftoralesacosta/SyntheticData_GNN_Regression/README.md

 This last command will use a HepMC generator (`$DETECTOR_PATH/hepmc_generation/gen_particles.cxx`) that fires a single particle gun along the proton beam axis to generate 10 pions with a momentum 20 GeV.
 Then, digitization and reconstruction will be run with `$DETECTOR_PATH/scripts/hadron_endcap_reco.py` Output will contain sim_${info_string}.edm4hep.root and rec_${info_string}.edm4hep.root files, which correspond to the G4-level and reconstructed level respectively (digitization, clustering). ${info_string} can be set within run_sim_hepmc.sh and is set by default to include the particle name, energy, and theta values by default.
-The files will contain a ROOT TTree with the generated particles, hits at the G4 level, hits after digitization, and clusters.
+The files will contain a ROOT TTree with the generated particles, hits at the G4 level, and hits after digitization and reconstruction.
-We will mainly be working with hits either before or after digitization.
+We will mainly be working with hits after reconstruction.

 Examples of particles for the particle gun are: